You Can Help

 Solano County Impact

-Since 2009, Rebuilding Together Solano County (RTSC) with more than 12,000 community volunteers have provided our home rehab services to more than 42 low-income homeowners as well as held more than 52 community facility workdays in Solano County.
-In addition, RTSC has installed and/or donated more than 4,810 smoke and 2,900 carbon monoxide alarms in low-income mobile home parks and homes.
-Our services are provided free of charge to low-income veteran, senior and disabled residents of Solano County, CA. Estimated value of work is more than $10,000,000.
+Since 2009, Rebuilding Together Solano County (RTSC) with more than 12,000 community volunteers have provided our home rehab services to more than 44 low-income homeowners as well as held more than 52 community facility workdays in Solano County.
+In addition, RTSC has installed and/or donated more than 7,000 smoke and 4,715 carbon monoxide alarms in low-income mobile home parks and homes.
+Also, RTSC has distributed more than 3,300 Safe at Home Kits.
+Finally, RTSC has provided a food pantry for low-income veteran / senior / disabled families in Solano County since 2018 with more than 500,000 lbs. of food in the past year as part of Feeding America via the Food Bank of Contra Costa / Solano Counties.
+Our services are provided free of charge to low-income veteran, senior and disabled residents of Solano County, CA. In total, Rebuilding Together has invested more than $11,000,000 into revitalizing low-income homes, community facilities and neighborhoods in Solano County.
+In total, Rebuilding Together has invested more than $11,000,000 into revitalizing low-income homes, community facilities and neighborhoods in Solano County.

 • Veteran Home Rehab – provided necessary health and safety repairs for a low-income veteran widow in both Fairfield and Suisun City along with Home Depot, Valero and Wells Fargo.